How necessary is it to regulate the fintech space in Nigeria?

 By Tolulope Omoleye-Osindero

-Quite similar to the internet, FinTech is currently one of the more notable innovations that has caught global attention, including that of the common man.
+Quite similar to the internet, FinTech is currently one of the more notable innovations that have caught global attention, including that of the common man.

 From being able to borrow cash with your phone (mobile lending), raising capital for projects online and from total strangers (crowdfunding and ICOs), making payments for your fashion item by text (mobile payments) or even using and investing in decentralized currencies (cryptocurrency), it is clear that our lives and activities are being impacted by this space.